Daihatsu Move: Seventh generation (LA850; 2025)

 The seventh-generation Move went on sale since 5 June 2025.
 Contrary to previous generations, this model is a microvan with rear sliding doors and is based on the Daihatsu New Global Architecture platform.
-The rebadged model, the Subaru Stella, was unveiled later in the same month.

 The Move features an X-shaped design for its front fascia along with slim headlights connected to the grille, L-shaped vertical taillights.
-It is also available with two style packages called Dandy Sports and Noble Chic (directly translated from Japanese).
+It is also available with two style packages called Dandy Sports and Noble Chic.
 For the first time in the model history, the Move features rear sliding doors which comes standard for all trims (except the entry-level L trim) with a powered feature for the doors and a touch-and-go lock system.

 Inside, the interior was designed for utility with four-seat configuration and many storage spaces, includes a storage area below the central air vents for the wireless charging pad.
 There is a new digital panel used for the HVAC system, a redesigned steering wheel, a touchscreen infotainment system (7, 9, or 10 inches) and the high mounted gear selector next to the HVAC controls.

+The rebadged model, Stella was introduced on 12 June 2025, a week after the Move was released.